zk4/obsidian-evergreen/README.md

 ## Feature

-1 Open internal link in stacked tab;
+1 Open internal link in new tab;

 2 Reuse already opened tab if possible;

 3 Keep only leaf to parent full tab history from link hierarchy, otherwise tab would be deleted;

 Ex: Suppose you have these files in link: